Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Introduction

 The computational complexity of these problems~\cite{CritSet3,DataInjGTKTuple,DataInjGTKosut,DataInjSecIndex,SparsestAttackCDC,DIAsSecIndexTAC,Poor} has led to limiting the analysis of their solutions to special, often approximated, cases or required the use of heuristics and relaxation techniques which led to suboptimal solutions.
 For example, for characterizing the sparsest observability attacks containing a specific measurement, the work in~\cite{CritSet3} focused on the special case of measurement sets of low cardinality while the work in~\cite{DataInjGTKTuple} derived an approximate solution that is based on the solution of a min-cut problem.
 In addition, with regard to the analysis of the sparsest SDIAs containing a certain measurement~\cite{DataInjSecIndex,SparsestAttackCDC,DIAsSecIndexTAC}, the work in~\cite{DataInjSecIndex} focused on deriving an upper-bound on this stealthy attack set while the work in~\cite{SparsestAttackCDC} used min-cut relaxation techniques to approximate the sought solution.
 Moreover, the work in~\cite{DIAsSecIndexTAC} proposed a heuristic algorithm which can approximate the solution of the studied problem while an exact solution was found for the special case in which power flows over all the transmission lines and power injections into and out of every bus are assumed to be measured.
 To defend against a resource-limited data injection attacker, the authors in~\cite{Poor} used an $l_1$ relaxation method for characterizing the set of meters to defend to thwart SDIAs launched by attackers whose attack space is limited by a certain cardinality threshold.
 Other related security works are also found in~\cite{TajerPoor,CritSet3Journal,MminusKRobustEstimation,SparsestSDIAOnlyFlowMeas,MinSparcityDIAPMUTAC,MinSparcityDIAPMUACC}.

-Therefore, this rich body of literature~\cite{CritSet3,DataInjGTKTuple,DataInjGTKosut,DataInjSecIndex,SparsestAttackCDC,DIAsSecIndexTAC,Poor,TajerPoor,CritSet3Journal,MminusKRobustEstimation,SparsestSDIAOnlyFlowMeas,MinSparcityDIAPMUTAC,MinSparcityDIAPMUACC} employs heuristics and approximation techniques to numerically approximate the solutions to these fundamental observability attacks and SDIA problems rather than analytically characterizing their solutions.
-As such, there is a need for an analytical framework which allows modeling and studying such data availability and integrity attacks and enables an analytical characterization of mathematical solutions to such widely-studied security problems.
+Therefore, this rich body of literature~\cite{CritSet3,DataInjGTKTuple,DataInjGTKosut,DataInjSecIndex,SparsestAttackCDC,DIAsSecIndexTAC,Poor,TajerPoor,CritSet3Journal,MminusKRobustEstimation,SparsestSDIAOnlyFlowMeas,MinSparcityDIAPMUTAC,MinSparcityDIAPMUACC} employs heuristics and approximation techniques to numerically approximate the solutions to these fundamental observability attacks and SDIA problems rather than propose new analytical methods for studying these problems and characterizing their solutions.
+As such, there is a need for an analytical framework which allows modeling and studying such data availability and integrity attacks and enables an analytical characterization of solutions to such widely-studied security problems.
 In addition, the fact that these works~\cite{CritSet3,DataInjGTKTuple,DataInjGTKosut,DataInjSecIndex,SparsestAttackCDC,DIAsSecIndexTAC,Poor} studied correlated problems but from different perspectives highlights the need for a unified framework using which solutions to such correlated observability attacks and SDIA problems can be studied and derived.